daneroo/im-ted1k/README.md

     * works on cantor:guests because of GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' WITH GRANT OPTION
     * works on boot2docker guests if mysql's port 3306 is redirected
     * default to aviso@172.17.42.1/ted for cantor:host
-* Include ReadTEDNative.py -> capture.py in fig
+* Include ReadTEDNative.py -> capture.py in docker-compose
     * Note move to https://github.com/scanlime/navi-misc/blob/master/python/ted.py

 ## Components